DreamOfTheRedChamber/system-design-interviews/distributedTransactions.md

 #### TCC
 #### Distributed Sagas
 ##### Motivation
+* Using distributed transaction to maintain data consistency suffers from the following two pitfalls
+	- Many modern technologies including NoSQL databases such as MongoDB and Cassandra don't support them.
+Distributed transactions aren't supported by modern message brokers such as RabbitMQ and Apache Kafka.
+	- It is a form of syncronous IPC, which reduces availability.
+In order for a distributed transaction to commit, all participating services must be available.
+If a distributed transaction involves two services that are 99.5% available, then the overall availability is 99\%.
+Each additional service involved in a distributed transaction further reduces availability.
+* Sagas are mechanisms to maintain data consistency in a microservice architecture without having to use distributed transactions.
 * Distributed sagas execute transactions that span multiple physical databases by breaking them into smaller transactions and compensating transactions that operate on single databases.

 ##### Definition